QualiChain/degree-comparison/README.md

 The Degree Comparison tool defined in task T4.2.

 For now it includes:
-- a schema
+- a schema that defines the format of the degrees to be compared (degree.schema.json)
-- a very simple example (not a full degree)
+- a very simple example, not a full degree, just to help understand the schema (simple-example.json)
-- 4 examples of real IST degrees (ist*.json)
+- the definition of a set of real IST degrees (ist*.json)

-The 4 examples can be compared among themselves.
+The real degrees can be compared among themselves.
+A quick inspection shows that some are related, whereas others are not.